 A student on scholastic probation whose cumulative GPA is below 2.0 and fails to maintain a 2.0 Term GPA will be placed on Academic Suspension for the next term of enrollment.
-A student on academic suspension can sit out one term and return under scholastic probation or make their intent to enroll before the Academic Appeals Committee.
-The Academic Appeals Committee will assist the student with enrollment and will establish a prescribed action plan for the student to follow.
+A student on academic suspension must make their intent to enroll before the Academic Appeals Committee or Designated Academic Advisor.
+The Advisor or Academic Appeals Committee will assist the student with enrollment and will establish a prescribed action plan for the student to follow.